amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 console.log(getWordFrequency(dictionary, 'in'));
 ```

-Again, we can be sure that even if the dictionary has 1 million words, it would still execute line 4 only one time to find the word.
+Again, we can be sure that even if the dictionary has 10 or 1 million words, it would still execute line 4 only one time to find the word.
 However, if we decided to store the dictionary as an array rather than a hash map, then it would be a different story.
 In the next section, we are going to explore what's the running time to find an item in an array.

 # O(n) - Linear time

 Linear running time algorithms are very common.
 It implies visiting every element from the input in the worst-case scenario.

-  Linear time complexity means that as the input grows the algorithms takes proportionally longer.
-A function with a linear time complexity has a growth rate O(n).
+ Linear time complexity means that as the input grows, the algorithms take proportionally longer to complete.
+A function with a linear time complexity has a growth rate `O(n)`.
 Let's do an example:

-  ## Largest item on unsorted array
+  ## Largest item on an unsorted array

-  Let's say you want to find the max value from an unsorted array and you want to find the maximum.
+ Let's say you want to find the maximum value from an unsorted array.

 ```js
 function findMax(n) {